T. Nagar: Bus

 T. Nagar is easily accessible from most parts of the city by bus.
 The T. Nagar bus terminus off Usman Road is a hub for services operating via the commercial district, including routes to Thiruverkadu, Mylapore, Kodambakkam, Avadi, Nungambakkam, Parry's Corner, Ennore, Manali, Tambaram, Poonamallee, Thiruvanmiyur, Ambattur, Pattabiram, Annanagar and Tiruvallur.
 There are also routes to various places in neighbouring Kanchipuram and Thiruvallur districts.

 The T. Nagar bus terminus is spread around 1.95 acres and is located on South Usman road.
 On a daily basis 58 buses are operated from the terminus, besides 238 buses from other areas that pass through the terminus every day.
 The average frequency of buses at the terminus is 7 buses per minute.

 Other important bus stops in T.Nagar are Panagal Park, Pondy Bazaar, Power House, and Vani Mahal.

-Education

-Schools

-T. Nagar is home to the following schools: